kyma-project/kyma/docs/event-bus/03-04-knative-eventing-mesh.md

 The diagram shows you the main stages of the Event flow from the moment it is sent by the external Application up to when it is received by the lambda function.

->**NOTE**: The flow assumes you have already used Kyma console to add a service instance of an external Application to your Namespace and created a lambda that has an Event trigger.
+>**NOTE**: The flow assumes you have already used Kyma console to add a service instance of an external Application to your Namespace and created a lambda with an Event trigger.

 ![Sending Events](./assets/knative-event-mesh-send-events.svg)

 1. The Application sends Events to [HTTP Source adapter](https://github.com/kyma-project/kyma/tree/master/components/event-sources/adapter/http) which is an HTTP server deployed inside the `kyma-integration` Namespace.

-    >**NOTE:** Events must be compliant with  the [CloudEvents 1.0 specification](https://github.com/cloudevents/spec/blob/v1.0/spec.md).

 2. The HTTP Source adapter forwards the Events to the default [Knative Broker](https://knative.dev/docs/eventing/broker-trigger).